 The city of Phoenix has one budget for day-to-day operating and maintenance costs (operating budget) and a second budget for the construction of new, or major renovation/repair of existing, facilities and infrastructure (capital improvement program budget).

 The operating budget includes costs such as staff to provide city services, contracted services, utilities, fuel, facility maintenance, supplies and equipment.
 The operating budget is funded primarily through taxes, fees and grants.
-To learn more about the operating budget you can explore the most recent versions of the following documents under the Annual Budget Books Page:
+To learn more about the operating budget, you can explore the most recent versions of the following documents under the Budget Library page: